redhat-apac-stp/rosa-with-api-gateway-private-integration/README.md

 https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-supported-certificate-authorities-for-http-endpoints.html

 For the purpose of this setup LetsEncrypt is the chosen issuer.
-The wildcard domain name to be secured is \*.example.com.
+The wildcard domain name to be used for the certificate CommonName (CN) is \*.example.com.
 Change this to a registered domain name under your control and configure a public hosted zone in AWS Route 53 for the base domain name (example.com).
 Note down the auto-generated hosted zone ID for use later.

 ***